 It’s best to try to take them out from a distance, as the Mongrels hunt in packs, and can easily overwhelm you if there are multiple Alphas (though not common).
 Using melee weapons or a shotgun when they get close is the best way to go.

 Radroaches will be the first creatures you come across.
-They are basically giant cockroaches, and often have the ability to fly.
+They are basically giant cockroaches and often have the ability to fly.
 Even in groups though they don’t pose much of a threat.

 Try not to waste your bullets; use a melee weapon on them instead.

 Radscorpions are giant scorpions that can go underground and ambush you.
 A single Radscorpion is formidable by itself, but they often hunt in packs.
-They have surprisingly high damage resistance, but are weak to energy weapons.
+They have surprisingly high damage resistance but are weak to energy weapons.

 Their strikes inflict bonus radiation damages, and their stingers can inject poison which rapidly drains your health.
 Use shotguns and laser weapons to deal with these creatures, mostly aiming for their head.

 Most Radstags will flee when they spot you, but variants, such as the Albino, Rabid, and Glowing ones are considerably more aggressive.
-Unless you’re hunting for Radstag meat and hide, there’s no need to aggro one, as their antlers are extremely power and deal a lot of damage.
+Unless you’re hunting for Radstag meat and hide, there’s no need to aggro one, as their antlers are extremely powerful and deal a lot of damage.

-Stingwings are very fast, and have this annoying habit of circling around targets.
+Stingwings are very fast and have this annoying habit of circling around targets.
 This makes them extremely difficult to target without VATS.
 They are highly aggressive, and their poison from their strings is deadly, draining health quite fast.
 They also have a surprising amount of HP.

-Yao Guai are mutated bears.
+Yao Guai is mutated bears.
 They are fiercely strong, aggressive, and extremely territorial.
 Their thick hide allows them to absorb a lot of damage, and their powerful strikes often leave you staggered and are difficult to avoid.

 You should try to be a bit tactical when dealing with Yao Guai.
 Use mines against them and try to initiate them from a long range with a sniper rifle.